git/git.github.io/rev_news/drafts/edition-76.md

   ([free link for not subscribed](https://lwn.net/SubscriberLink/860607/fdbce807fe931123/)) describes attempts to make it possible to submit patches to the Linux kernel via GitHub pull requests (PR).
-While at it, it also mentions various attempts and tools to improve email-based workflow.
+While at it, it also mentions various attempts and tools to improve an email-based workflow.

-  * For submitting patch series to the Git project via GitHub pull request, there is [GitGitGadget](https://gitgitgadget.github.io/), described in [Git Rev News Edition #42](https://git.github.io/rev_news/2018/08/22/edition-42/).
+  * For submitting patch series to the Git project via GitHub pull requests, there is [GitGitGadget](https://gitgitgadget.github.io/), described in [Git Rev News Edition #42](https://git.github.io/rev_news/2018/08/22/edition-42/).